jinote/yelp-analysis-project/README.md

 **Part IV: Should the Elite be Trusted?**<br>
 For this final part I explored the data and calculated the difference bewteen business actual ratings and elite users' ratings.
--	I leveraged the users dataset provided
--	I crated one visualization